liii-p/contact-app/README.md

 ## To Run

 1. Clone the repo locally

-   Make sure you have a compatible postgreSQL database to connect the API.
+   Prerequisite: Make sure you have a postgreSQL database to which the API can connect.
+Customise the connection.js file as needed (i.e. change the user and password to match your postgreSQL details).
+   In a production environment, I would use github secrets for passwords and other sensitive details.

 ### Client